top of page

 Best Places To Stay Sagada

 Sagada Mountain Province holds a special place in our hearts.
 We truly found a home away from home here and loved our time spent in the mountains and above the clouds.
-There are lots of accommodation options and we recommend you find somewhere that is walkable to the tourist information centre where you’ll register and sort tours.
-One of Sagada’s rules is you have to use their local transport to get to the attractions meaning a local hotel or hostel is vital.
+There are lots of accommodation options and we recommend you find somewhere that is walkable to the tourist information centre in Sagada Town where you’ll register and sort tours.
+One of the rules is you have to use their local transport to get to Sagada's attractions meaning a local hotel or hostel is vital.

 Below is a list of top accommodations we recommend for Sagada Mountain Province: